grafana/grafana/docs/sources/explore/index.md

 ### Table filters

-Click on the filter button <span title="Filter for label" class="logs-label__icon fa fa-search-plus"></span> in a labels column in the Table panel to add filters to the query expression.
-This works with multiple queries too - the filter will be added for all the queries.
+Click on the filter button in the "label" column of a Table panel to add filters to the query expression.
+You can add filters for multiple queries as well - the filter is added for all the queries.

 ## Logs integration